How to beat creative burnout

 — Amy Pastre and Courtney Rowson, partners and founders of SDCO

 “We try hard to take on projects that we feel in alignment to,” Rowson said.
 “That helps motivate us in ways that we didn’t anticipate in our career, but we really rely on those partnerships to motivate and push us creatively.”
-At creative agency SDCO, they oversaw visual direction for Reese Witherspoon’s Draper James Spring 2019 collection and have worked with companies like Le Creuset, West Elm, Target, and more.
+At creative agency SDCO, they’ve worked with companies like Reese Witherspoon’s Draper James, Le Creuset, West Elm, Target, and more.

 The duo also realized early in their careers that accepting too much of the same kind of work–say, only coming up with campaigns for companies within one industry– is a surefire path to burnout.